 When you stretch a coil spring, it hoards energy within.
 And as you let go, the energy within is released and thrown far into the distance.

 By holding onto these feelings that were caused by events in the past, you keep the negative energy inside.
-Once you are willing to stop pulling on the coil spring and let go, you begin to make peace with your past, giving yourself space for the happiness and joy you deserve.
+But once you release the spring and let go, you start an emotional detoxing process.
+You begin to make peace with your past.

 When you make peace with your past, you create a whole new sense of freedom- freedom from negative vibration, freedom to forgive yourself and others, and the freedom to evolve and actualize your greatest potential.

 Steps on how to make peace with your past and move forward

 Step 1: Revisit all of the bad memories, irrespective of how painful they may have been